nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/GitHub_Creating_a_Repository.md

 - Description

-  - This is a short blurb at the top of your repository, it isn’t required, but if you chose to write something make sure to keep it clear and consise and remember a user might read this before seeing your README since this is at the top.
+  - This is a short blurb at the top of your repository, it isn't required, but if you chose to write something make sure to keep it clear and consise and remember a user might read this before seeing your README since this is at the top.

 - Public or Private

   - If this repository if for a project in the group, you probably want it to be public.
-Check with Dr. Mobley or other grad students/post docs on the project if you aren’t sure
+Check with Dr. Mobley or other grad students/post docs on the project if you aren't sure

-  - If you’re creating a personal repository, its up to you, some things to consider:
+  - If you're creating a personal repository, its up to you, some things to consider:

     - If this code would be useful to other people in the community then you should make it public.

     - How would you feel if a potential employer or collaborator stumbled upon this directory.
-If you don’t want them to see whatever you’re doing here, make it private
+If you don't want them to see whatever you're doing here, make it private

 - Now there are two options, do you want to create a repository with initial files that is otherwise empty or do you want to start from an exisiting directory on your desktop.
 Below are directions for both options, if this is your first time starting with **Include initial files** is probably better.